BenjaminHamon/Overmind.ImageManager/Documentation/Build.md

 # Development

 The solution `Overmind.ImageManager.sln` can be opened and built with Visual Studio.
-The paths to the required executables are defined in `Environment.props` and can be overriden locally by creating a similar file `Environment.props.user`.
+The paths to the required executables are defined in `Directory.Build.props` and can be overriden locally by creating a similar file `Directory.Build.props.user`.

 Additionally, the project include commands to automate development related tasks.
 They are exposed by the `development/main.py` script.
 Check the script help, using the `--help` option, for information about commands.
 You can also run commands with the `--simulate` option to check their behavior before actually running them.